kianwasabi/SEA-ME-warm-up/Modules/Module02/Exercise00/SmartPointer/SmartPointer.md

-# Module 02
-## Exercise 00 : Smart Pointer

-💡 What is memory leak?
+❓ What is memory leak?
 And what is a dangling pointer?
+What is a smart pointer?

 A memory leak and a dangling pointer are both issues related to memory management in a program.